 Access to a Wider Pool of Talent

-There are no physical limitations when it comes to opening up a phone center around the world with virtual numbers.
-This means that your business phone system links up customers with their right agent, no matter the point of origin or the agent location.
+There are no physical limitations when it comes to opening up a phone center around the world with virtual phone numbers.
+This means that your business phone system links up customers with their right agent, regardless of the point of origin or the agent location.
 Since virtual numbers are independent of traditional PSTN and PBX hardware, agents that are on the road receive calls on their smartphones and laptops.
 With this kind of connectivity, customers are easily connected with agents that have previously helped them.

 Matching the point of origin with a call center in the area is much easier as well.
 The United States and Canada are filled with regional dialects and local call centers that tackle local cases make it easier for agents to understand customer needs.
 With local virtual numbers, businesses easily match specific calls with agents that speak the dialect or slang.
 Even if they are located hundreds of miles away, the caller sees the area code and thinks the call is routed locally.